PureGuard API Documentation

 RTB / OpenRTB 2.5

 PureGuard includes a built-in OpenRTB 2.5 bidder for programmatic traffic.
-The RTB endpoint evaluates bid requests through a dedicated Guard::runRTB() pipeline with 36 signals optimized for bid-time decisions (no browser headers available).
+The RTB endpoint evaluates bid requests through a dedicated Guard RTB pipeline with dozens of signals optimized for bid-time decisions (no browser headers available).

 RTB Bid Endpoint